Regirl Ngobeni

-Club career
+Playing career

 In 2017, she joined UWC as their first choice keeper.
 They were runner's up for the 2018 and 2019 Women's Varsity Football competition.

 In 2018, she was part of the team that won the Western Cape Sasol Women's League.

 In the 2021 SAFA Women's League season, Ngobeni walked away with the goalkeeper of the season award after keeping 6 clean sheets in 12 matches.

 In the 2022 SAFA Women's League season, she was the second best keeper with 16 clean sheets in 26 matches.
 For the 2023 season, she was the third best keeper with 12 clean sheets in 28 matches.

 International career

 In September 2021, she officially got her first Banyana Banyana call-up.
 Ngobeni was part of the South African women's national team at the 2022 Women's Africa Cup of Nations where they won their first continental title.